apollographql/docs/src/content/basics/resources/graphql-glossary.md

 }
 ```

 In the query above, `userId` is a variable.
 The variable and its type are declared in the operation signature, signified by a `$`.
 The type of the variable here is a non-nullable `ID`.
-It's important to note that variable types must match the type of the arguments that they fill.
+A variable's type _must_ match the type of any argument it's used for.

 The `userId` variable is included in the operation by Apollo Client like so: